 In the academic community, the high value placed on truth implies a corresponding intolerance of scholastic dishonesty.
 Acts of academic dishonesty include, but are not limited to, cheating, tampering, fabricating, plagiarizing, or assisting others in an act of academic dishonesty.
 Plagiarism is defined as representing someone else's words, ideas, artistry, or data as one's own, including copying another person's work without appropriate referencing; presenting someone else's opinions and theories as one's own; or working jointly on a project, then submitting it as one's own.
+Submitting work that is generated by AI technology (e.g., ChatGPT) is also considered an act of academic dishonesty.
 In cases involving academic dishonesty, determination of the grade and of the student's status in the course is left primarily to the discretion of the faculty member.
 In such cases, where the instructor determines that a student has demonstrated academic dishonesty, the student may receive a failing grade for the assignment and may be reported to the Chief Student Services Officer.